Mary C. Potter

-Mary Crawford Potter (born 1930) is an American psychologist and Emerita Professor of cognitive science at the Massachusetts Institute of Technology.
+Mary Crawford Potter (born 1930) is an American psychologist and emerita professor of cognitive science at the Massachusetts Institute of Technology.
 She is a Fellow of the American Psychological Association, the Cognitive Science Society, and the Society of Experimental Psychologists.

 Career

 After gaining her BA degree in 1952, she attended Radcliffe College for her PhD with Jerry Bruner as her advisor.
 She received a National Science Foundation Graduate Research Fellowship in 1956 and spent two years at University College London.
 She completed her thesis in 1961, and continued as a part-time postdoctoral researcher at the Center for Cognitive Studies at Harvard with Bruner until 1967.
 She began to work on rapid serial visual presentation during this time.
-She was appointed to a full-time position as a lecturer at MIT's Department of Urban Studies and Planning and was promoted to associate professor in 1970.
-She remained at MIT for the rest of her career, transferring to the Department of Psychology (from 1985 called Department of Brain and Cognitive Sciences) in 1975 and later gaining tenure.
+She was appointed to a full-time position as a lecturer at MIT's department of urban studies and planning and was promoted to associate professor in 1970.
+She remained at MIT for the rest of her career, transferring to the department of psychology (from 1985 called department of brain and cognitive sciences) in 1975 and later gaining tenure.
 She was a full professor from 1982.
 Potter retired in 2015.

 Potter was among the scientists who discovered and initially studied Patient HM.
 Potter's research and the classes she taught at MIT focused on experimental methods to study human cognition, thereby revealing the implicit data structures and algorithms used by the human brain.
 She was particularly interested in rapid visual processing especially while reading or viewing pictures or scenes.
 She was the first to work on rapid serial visual presentation and developed the methodologies to study its first second.
 She discovered that people grasp the meaning of phrases and pictures within fractions of second, with pictures understood faster than writing.
 This is faster than memories can form and implies that this understanding is language-independent.

-Potter was Chair of the MIT Faculty from 1985 until 1987 and was a member of the Committee of Women Faculty in the School of Science between 1994 and 1998.
+Potter was chair of the MIT faculty from 1985 until 1987 and was a member of the Committee of Women Faculty in the school of science between 1994 and 1998.
+In 1994, Potter was one of 16 women faculty in the School of Science at MIT who drafted and co-signed a letter to the then-Dean of Science (now Chancellor of Berkeley) Robert Birgeneau, which started a campaign to highlight and challenge gender discrimination at MIT.